-The Chase Slate card has a 15-month grace period on balance transfers and a 16.49% to 25.24% rate after that.
-Balance transfers are free for the first 60 days, and your credit score can be as low as 630 to qualify.
+The Chase Slate card has a long grace period of 0% interest rate on balance transfers and a moderate rate after that.
+Balance transfers are free for the first 60 days, and your credit score can be average qualify.

 In most cases you can’t transfer balances to the same company.
 In other words, you can’t transfer a balance from one Chase credit card to another.
 Also stay away from cards with a high annual fee.
 That will only add to your debt.

 Whatever the case, you shouldn’t have any trouble finding a loan with an interest rate and terms more favorable than your credit cards.
 Personal loans are more difficult to get than they were before the 2008 recession but don’t let that deter you from asking.